Browns' Odell Beckham Jr., Myles Garrett share funny exchange on Twitter about off-the-field incidents

 DOLPHINS' ADRIAN COLBERT, 2 OTHER NFL PLAYERS TO RIDE PELOTON BIKES FOR FRONT-LINE CORONAVIRUS AID WORKERS

-Garrett found the perfect time opportunity on Monday to have some fun with Beckham Jr. when he posted a video of Utah Jazz legend Karl Malone and Dennis Rodman of the Chicago Bulls exchanged rear end slaps during an NBA Finals game.
+Garrett found the perfect opportunity on Monday to have some fun with Beckham Jr. when he posted a video of Utah Jazz legend Karl Malone and Dennis Rodman of the Chicago Bulls swap rear end slaps during an NBA Finals game.

 “How @obj thought spanking the cop was gonna go,” Garrett wrote on Twitter with a video of the exchange between the two Hall of Fame basketball players.